halohalospecial/atom-elmjutsu/README.md

     Quickly installs a package.

     - This runs `elm-package install --yes <name> <version>` (or `elm-package install --yes <name>` if the selected version is "Auto").
     - Make sure that `Elm Package Path` is properly configured in the package settings.
+The default works for most cases.

   * ### <a name="uninstall-package"></a>`Elmjutsu: Uninstall Package`